Insights and blogs

 Why do businesses choose to achieve this?

-Cyber Essentials permits us to work with the UK government and Cyber Essentials Plus gives us the opportunity to work with the MOD.
+Cyber Essentials permits us to work with the UK government.
 According to the UK government, achieving Cyber Essentials could prevent “around 80% of cyber-attacks”.

 How do we achieve this?

-Cyber Essentials and Cyber Essentials Plus certification applies to the whole CFH group that covers all three sites.
+Cyber Essentials certification applies to the whole CFH group that covers all three sites.

 C&CCC Standard 55